Understanding the Equation of a Circle: A Simplified Approach

-What is the equation of a circle with center at (h, k) and radius r?
+So here’s the golden nugget: the equation of a circle with a center at coordinates (h, k) and a radius r is given by:

 [